streamlit/streamlit/docs/tutorial/create_a_data_explorer_app.md

 specialized command like [`st.dataframe`](../api.html#streamlit.dataframe) instead.
 For a full list, see [API reference](../api.md).

-Alternatively, you could use a specialized statement, like [`st.dataframe()`](../api.html#streamlit.dataframe), to add a specific dataset to your app.

 ## Draw a histogram

 Now that you've had a chance to take a look at the dataset and observe what's